threesisterss/three-sisters/content/pages/contact.md

   title: Contact Us
 ---

-Need information or have any questions?
+Need more information, got questions?
 Get in touch!
-Please feel free to leave a messaage, & we will get back to you shortly.
+Leave a message and we will get back to you shortly.